 In May 2017 ADISA and the Minister of State for Innovation and Public Administration (MSIPA) carried out a consultation with high schools and subsequently designed a template, identifying what information should be included on the citizen's card.
-In June 2017, additional consultations with responsible

-When conducting a focus group, the IRM researcher found that participants were not aware of this commitment, although the majority of them were familiar with the e-Albania portal and, to a certain extent, the digital counters.5
+In June 2017, additional consultations with responsible institutions were carried out in order to agree on the measures they should undertake for delivering on the citizen's card obligation.
+When conducting a focus group, the IRM researcher found that participants were not aware of this commitment, although the majority of them were familiar with the e-Albania portal and, to a certain extent, the digital counters.